X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Results: Threat Assessment

-Since we have now shown that X-ray luminous SNe can affect habitability at formidable distances, we can now infer the implications that this will have for the overall Galactic habitable zone.
+Having shown that X-ray-luminous SNe can affect habitability at formidable distances, we now infer the implications that this will have for the overall Galactic habitable zone.
 The variables of most importance here are the rates of occurrence for interacting SNe, along with the geometry and dispersion of the galaxy itself.
 The large distances we found above correspond to a larger volume of influence, making the stage of SN X-ray emission all the more significant.

 We wish to compute a rate $\Gamma_i(r)$ of SNe of Type $i$ within a distance $r$ (Sovgut et al., in preparation).
-This depends on the global Milky Way rate $f_X {\cal R}_{\rm cc}$ of X-ray luminous SNe, which we write as a product of the CCSN rate ${\cal R}_{\rm cc} = dN_{\rm cc}/dt$ and the fraction $f_X$ of SNe that are X-ray bright.
+This depends on the global Milky Way rate $f_X {\cal R}_{\rm cc}$ of X-ray-luminous SNe, which we write as a product of the CCSN rate ${\cal R}_{\rm cc} = dN_{\rm cc}/dt$ and the fraction $f_X$ of SNe that are X-ray bright.
 The distances of interest are smaller than the scale height, $h_{\rm cc}$, for core-collapse progenitors; i.e., we have $r \la h_{\rm cc} \sim 100 \ \rm pc$.
-In this limit, to a good approximation we have
+In this limit, to a good approximation, we have

-where the observer's position is that of the Sun, namely $(R_\odot,z_\odot)$ in Galactocentric coordinates.
-We have assumed all core-collapse events follow the same ``double exponential'' distribution with probability density $\rho_{\rm cc}(R,z) = e^{-|z|/h_{\rm cc}} e^{-R/R_{\rm cc}}/4\pi R_{\rm cc}^2 z_{\rm cc}$, normalized to $\int \rho \ dV = \int \rho \ R \ dR \ dz \ d\phi = 1$.
+where the observer's position is that of the Sun, namely, $(R_\odot,z_\odot)$ in Galactocentric coordinates.
+We have assumed all core-collapse events follow the same “double exponential” distribution with probability density $\rho_{\rm cc}(R,z) = e^{-|z|/h_{\rm cc}} e^{-R/R_{\rm cc}}/4\pi R_{\rm cc}^2 z_{\rm cc}$, normalized to $\int \rho \ dV = \int \rho \ R \ dR \ dz \ d\phi = 1$.